 Your doctor will let you know when you can resume driving and other tasks based on your follow-up exams.

-Have you suspected that it's time for cataracts surgery, but have delayed seeking treatment because the idea of surgery is intimidating?
+Have you suspected that it's time for cataract surgery, but have delayed seeking treatment because the idea of surgery is intimidating?
 The good thing about cataracts is that they're easily treatable, and surgery is highly effective and safe.
 Our offices accept most insurance companies, allowing you to receive treatment you can afford.
 If your eyeglasses aren't helping you see, and you've noticed symptoms that may signal cataracts, call our practice to request an appointment at our Sidney, Bellefontaine, Celina, or Troy offices:

+"Great results."
 Patients In Greater Sidney Recommend Us

 What's the Success Rate for Cataract Surgery?